RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 ![](img/clone5.png)

-After vm started , check current public ip and then connect your browser with this new ip.
+After vm started , check current ip and then connect your browser with this new ip.
 That's it.

 ![](img/clone6.png)